 Name, image, and likeness (“NIL”) are three separate components that form essential rights of publicity.
-Public figures who have become famous for a particular skill or act rely on their reputation to earn money and promote specific causes.
-These goals can be sidetracked by unwanted or unauthorized use of a famous person’s NIL.
-Social media and other modern technology have exacerbated these instances, and new issues have come to light in both corporate and personal circumstances.
+Public figures who have become famous for a particular skill or act rely on their reputations to earn money and promote specific causes.
+These goals can be sidetracked by unwanted or unauthorized use of a celebrity’s NIL.
+Social media and evolving digital technologies have exacerbated these instances, introducing complexity and raising the stakes for individuals and organizations involved.

-Celebrities and those in the public eye have experienced infringement and legal battles in both life and in death.
-The major complication of NIL laws are the variety of perspectives involved.
-Accurate valuations on net worth and earning potential are difficult to impartially calculate.
-Depending on the intention of a stakeholder, valuation reports could vary significantly from one institution to the next.
-Typical stakeholders may include the Internal Revenue Service, financial institutions, creditors, debt collectors, professional service providers, and family members.
+Celebrities and those in the public eye have experienced infringement and legal battles both in life and in death.
+Given the proprietary nature of most licensing contracts and the potential for widely divergent perceptions among interested parties, it can be challenging to determine the appropriate value associated with an unauthorized use of an individual’s NIL.
+Depending on the perspective of a stakeholder, valuations can vary significantly from one institution to the next.
+Outside of the parties immediately involved in a dispute, typical stakeholders may include the Internal Revenue Service, financial institutions, creditors, debt collectors, professional service providers, and family members.

-Further, there is no consistency of enforcement across the United States as publicity rights are governed at the state level.
+Further, there is no consistency of enforcement across the United States, as publicity rights are governed at the state level.
 Approximately thirty states recognize publicity rights and offer protection from unauthorized use.
-Certain states that are heavily influenced by large populations of famous and wealthy citizens, like California and New York, provide a fairly substantial amount of attention and protection when it comes to publicity rights.
+Certain states that are heavily influenced by large populations of famous and wealthy citizens, like California and New York, provide a relatively substantial amount of protection when it comes to publicity rights.

 NIL appraisals are essential but often overlooked until the need arises.
-Common reasons for obtaining an appraisal include calculating damages for violations, estate tax, and negotiating transactions for endorsements or licensing deals.
+Common reasons for obtaining an appraisal include evaluating damages for violations, calculating estate taxes, and negotiating transactions for endorsements or licensing deals.
 Valuations are most contentious during litigation proceedings in connection with damage claims and estate taxes.
 In both instances, the division of assets may rely in part or in full on the valuation performed.

 The Valuation Approach

-The income approach is performed by determining the net present value of future expected cash flows attributable to the right of publicity.
+The income approach is performed by determining the net present value of future expected cash flows attributable to the rights of publicity.
 This calculation can include a portion or all of the earnings from promotions, endorsements, sponsorships, personal appearances, and other similar activities.
-The contentious component of this approach is determining what the expected future cash flows will likely be in the future.
-Unlike a traditional operating business with stable cashflows (for example, a medical manufacturer), the future value of a person’s publicity can change sharply from the past due to highly unpredictable changes in consumer behavior.
+The most contentious aspect of this approach is determining the magnitude of expected future cash flows.
+Unlike a traditional operating business with stable cash flows (for example, a medical manufacturer), the future value of an individual’s rights of publicity can change dramatically due to highly unpredictable consumer sentiment and behavior.
 What might be considered a fad, trend, or viral content today may not be so five years from now, or even six months from now.
-As such, some argue that the royalty rates a celebrity has obtained in the past may not be a good proxy for what is achievable in the future.
+As such, some might argue that the royalty rates a celebrity has received in the past may not necessarily be a good proxy for what is achievable in the future.